 Any birthdays coming up?
 Wondering what to get for that special loved one in your life?
-Need an "ironic" present for that hateful Brexiteer uncle knobhead of yours?
+Need an "ironic" present for that Brexiteer uncle knobhead of yours?
 EUROS TO LITERALLY BURN?

-You get 25 country chips (who've they left out?), 521 cards (hopefully questions I'll nail and everyone else won't even know who Gina G is), 6 pawns, and 1 die.
-You also get a bunch of these scoring pads which list the things a country needs to win, although if Azerbaijan is one of the included counties you'll note that "international sim cards from a bloke I met in a Tel Aviv car park" is not on the list.
+You get 25 country chips (who've they left out?), 521 cards (hopefully questions I'll nail and everyone else won't even know who Gina G is), 6 pawns, and 1 die (you’ll want to).
+You also get a bunch of these scoring pads which list the things a country needs to win, although if Azerbaijan is one of the included counties you'll note that "international sim cards from a bloke I met in a Rotterdam car park" is not on the list.

-The pack - for just 45 eye watering euros (plus 6.99 P&P) consists of "The Official CD" (packing in over 30 soul destroying ballads), the official "Dare to Dream Poster", some badges, some of those rubber bangles that haven't been popular since Make Poverty History failed to make poverty history, six "free" coasters (insert joke re the automatic qualifier countries here) and "10 balloons", which is neither 99 big red balloons, nor suitable receptacles for the massive bottles of hippy crack you need to get through the double dose of scoring these days.
+The pack - for just 44 eye watering euros (plus 16.99 P&P) consists of the official "Open Up" CD (packing in over 30 soul destroying ballads and which will in fact remain "closed" for many years to come), some pin badges, a poster for the event you can't attend, two of those rubber bangles that haven't been popular since Make Poverty History failed to make poverty history, six "free" coasters (insert joke re the automatic qualifier countries here) and "10 balloons", which are neither 99 Big Red Balloons, nor suitable receptacles for the massive bottles of hippy crack you need to get through the double dose of scoring these days.